MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 ------
-stuff here
+To store student records I would implement a set using a binary search tree.
+I would use the banner numbers as the key for the nodes within the tree.
+Using the banner number as the key would make it very easy to search for a specific student which is what I imagine the most common action would be for this data structure.

 * Imagine that I'm implementing a network router.
-It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
+It needs to keep a queue of packets waiting to be sent out over the network, but this queue needs a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 -----
-stuff here
+I believe that using implementing a priority queue through a heap would be best suited for this task.
+Each customer's packets can be stored in a node of the heap and their priority would be based on how much money they have paid.
+Unlike the heap that we made for our lab, this heap would give the highest priority to the largest key instead of the smallest key.
+That means if one customer paid $10 and another paid $7, the customer that paid $10 would be a higher priority than the $7 customer.
+The heap works well for this problem because the only order that we care about in this data structure is who's packets are going to be sent out next.
+The customer who pays the most money will therefore have their packets marked with the highest priority and their packets will be at the top of the heap.

 * Zeitgeist Youtube Video
 ------